Tessa Humphries

-Tessa Humphries (born 1963) is an Australian actress, best known for her appearances in television soap operas.
+Tessa Humphries is an Australian actress, best known for her appearances in television soap operas.

 Career

 Humphries performed in Cassandra as the title character, and also played Mary Reynolds in Sons and Daughters and Corinne Todd in Families.
 In 1995 she played Tracy in Sex Is a Four Letter Word.
 She also starred in Out of the Body as Neva St. Clair.

 Personal life

-Humphries is the daughter of the late comedian Barry Humphries and his second wife, Rosalind Tong.
+Humphries is the daughter of comedian Barry Humphries and his second wife, Rosalind Tong.

-She was married to producer Jason Buesst with whom she has two sons.

-She has three siblings – sister Emily (b.1965) and half-brothers Oscar (b.1981) and Rupert (b.1982).